Plants are Smart

 Postscript2

 I left out Isaiah 11, which I should not have done.
-It fits with the theme of Isaiah 7-9 but is separated from these chapters by a series of Woes pronounced against Israel (the Woes actually begin in Isaiah 5, where they are directed exclusively towards Judah whereas the second set of Woes in chapter 10 are directed solely towards Israel).
+It fits with the theme of Isaiah 7-9 but is separated from these chapters by a series of Woes pronounced against Israel.
+(The Woes actually begin in Isaiah 5, where they are directed exclusively towards Judah.
+The second set of Woes begins in chapter 10 but are now directed solely towards Israel.)
 Why the book of Isaiah is arranged this way, I cannot say, but this is what makes it such an interesting and precious book.

 Hiring this Spring